 - Fenton Strawberry Scroll - a sweeping pattern featuring raised strawberries

 - Millersburg Blackberry Wreath - a ring-shaped patterns with leaves and berries

-- Northwood Poppy Snow - an elaborate pattern with flowers and a scalloped edge
+- Northwood Poppy Show - an elaborate pattern with flowers and a scalloped edge

 - Dugan Farmyard - a simple pattern with detailed animal figures

 Carnival glass came in dozens of colors, including white milk glass, deep blacks and purples, vivid reds, blues, and greens, and even pastels.
 Each manufacturer tried to outdo the others with new and unique colors, so the variety is amazing.
 According to Colleywood Carnival Glass, the following colors are among the rarest and most valuable:

 - Fenton Ambergina - a deep orange-red tone

 - Northwood Marigold - a warm-toned deep yellow

 - Fenton Cherry Red - a dark, glowing red

 - Northwood Black Amethyst - a very dark purple that appears almost black